Charlie Faumuina: Club career

+International career

+New Zealand

 On 8 September 2012, he made his debut for the All Blacks as a substitute in the 73rd minute in a test against Argentina.

-On 15 September 2014 he scored his first international try for the All Blacks in a 24–21 victory against England.
+On 15 September 2014, he scored his first international try for the All Blacks in a 24–21 victory against England.

 Faumuina was selected for the 2015 Rugby World Cup's 31-man All Black squad and played in many games including the knockout stages, where the squad made history as the first to retain their World Cup title, and the first to win three tournaments.